 How to use your Load Balancer with a Private Network

-The Private Network feature of the managed Load Balancer product lets you configure your Load Balancer with a Private Network.
+The Private Network feature of the managed Load Balancers product lets you configure your Load Balancer with a Private Network.
 Scaleway Elements Private Networks allow your cloud resources to communicate in an isolated and secure network.
-Load Balancers using private networks can communicate with your backend servers without using the public Internet.
+Load Balancers using Private Networks can communicate with your backend servers without using the public Internet.
 You can add your Load Balancer to one or multiple existing Private Networks.
 The feature supports both static IP and DHCP configuration for the Load Balancer IP in the Private Network.

 Click on the Load Balancer that you want to add to a Private Network.
 The Load Balancer’s overview page displays.

 Click the Private Networks tab.

 Click Attach a Private Network.
 A pop up displays.

 Click Attach Private Network to validate the form.
 The Private Network is attached to the Load Balancer and displays in the Private Network tab.